 Purpose: This grant funds faculty members' efforts to modify the curriculum of an established course or create a new course to include a service-learning component.
-Community service learning (CSL) is a high impact practice that allows students an alternative mode for exploring course topics, and supplement professional development, by providing a minimum of 20 hours of service that meets an identified community need.
-Efforts are combined with reflective exercises to connect the service, and need, to the learning objectives for the course.
+Community Service Learning (CSL) is a high impact practice that allows students an alternative mode for exploring course topics by providing a minimum of 20 hours of service, during that one semester, meeting an identified community need.
+Efforts are combined with reflective exercises to connect the service and need to the course learning objectives.

 Grant proposals will be reviewed according to the following criteria: